vippsas/vipps-login-api/how-it-works/vipps-login-api-howitworks.md

 The user is now logged in on the merchant’s page.

-The user may be given the opportunity to edit the information, for instance to add additional details not present in the user's Vipps profile.
+The user may be given the opportunity to edit the information, for instance to add additional details not present in the user's Vipps or MobilePay profile.

 ![Overview of agreements](../images/vipps-login-step6-2.svg)